Weill changes mind, calls for big banks to break up

 There is some limited support for breaking up banks in Washington.
 Senator Sherrod Brown has introduced a law that would limit how big banks can get, for example through limiting how much they can borrow and how big they can be relative to the overall economy.

-“I’ve known Sandy for a long time and it didn’t sound like him to me.”
+“I’ve known Sandy for a long time and it didn’t sound like him to me,” Greenberg added.

-Reporting by Jed Horowitz and David Henry in New York; Additional reporting by Lauren Tara LaCapra and Jonathan Stempel in New York, Rick Rothacker in Charlotte, North Carolina, and Alexandra Alper, Rachelle Younglai, and Karey Wutkowski in Washington; Editing by Dan Wilchins, Bernadette Baum, Alden Bentley and Andre Grenon
+Reporting by Jed Horowitz and David Henry in New York; Additional reporting by Lauren Tara LaCapra and Jonathan Stempel,; Editing by Dan Wilchins, Bernadette Baum and Alden Bentley